 FIN 4803 Principles of Insurance (3) Study of importance of risk in personal matters and various methods of treating risk.
 Includes property/liability insurance, life/health insurance, and insurance regulation.
-Prerequisites: FIN 3850, or a declared major in Actuarial Science and Mathematics with completion of MATH 4510, or concurrently FIN 3811.
+Prerequisites: FIN 3850 and admission to the B.S.B.A program or graduate standing, or a declared major in Actuarial Science and Mathematics with completion of MATH 4510.
 FIN 4804 Employee Benefits and Retirement Planning (3) A planning perspective is developed for major employee benefit arrangements, retirement plan provisions, pension design, tax implications and suitability for different businesses.
 FIN 4805 Advanced Personal Financial Planning (3) Develops ability to synthesize financial planning knowledge in order to analyze complex client case scenarios.
 Emphasis on characteristics of the financial planning profession.
 Prerequisites: ACCT 4136, FIN 3811, FIN 4802 and FIN 4804; or concurrently.
 FIN 4815 Investment Portfolio Administration (3) Application of security analysis and investment decision concepts to case problems and computer simulated investment situations.
 Additional readings in selected portfolio management theories.
-Prerequisites: FIN 4813.
+Prerequisites: FIN 3891 and admission to the B.S.B.A program or graduate standing.

 FIN 4817 Managing Financial Derivatives (3) Applied analysis of pricing and hedging techniques for managing investments in derivative contracts (forward, futures, options, and swap contracts) involving the application of concepts and strategies to case problems and computer simulations.
-Prerequisites: FIN 3850, or a declared major in Actuarial Science and Mathematics with completion of MATH 4510.
+Prerequisites: FIN 3850 and admission to the B.S.B.A program or graduate standing, or a declared major in Actuarial Science and Mathematics with completion of MATH 4510.

 FIN 4820 International Finance (3) An intensified study of international banking and finance as it relates to international trade and the multinational corporation and the financing of imports and exports.
-Prerequisites: FIN 3850 or equivalent.
+Prerequisites: FIN 3850 and admission to the B.S.B.A program or araduate standing.